AdamTovatt/easy-reasy-database/EasyReasy.Database/README.md

 ← [Back to overview](../README.md)

-# Database Usage Guide
+# EasyReasy.Database

 > **Note**: Some examples in this guide use Dapper (e.g., `QueryAsync`, `QuerySingleOrDefaultAsync`) for query execution, but Dapper is **not a dependency** of this library.
-This library is database-agnostic and works with any ADO.NET-compatible database provider and any query library you choose to use (Dapper, Entity Framework Core, raw ADO.NET, etc.).
+This library is database-agnostic and works with any ADO.NET-compatible database provider and any query library you choose to use.

+This file provides an overview of how EasyReasy.Database can be use from two points of view: service developers and repository developers.

+If you are thinking about writing a repository class you might want to jump to the section about [creating repositories](#for-repository-developers-creating-repositories).
+It might also be good to [understand database sessions](#understanding-database-sessions).

+If you already have a repository and you are thinking about writing a service that uses it you can read in the section about [using repositories](#for-service-developers-using-repositories).
+That's the section just below here.

 ## For Service Developers (Using Repositories)